Immunity and Pseudorandomness of Context-Free Languages: Foundations

-In a similar fashion, we define $\mathrm{1\mbox{-}NLINMV}$ as the class of all multi-valued partial functions $f$ for which there exists a one-tape one-head off-line nondeterministic Turing machine $M$, provided that all computation (both accepting and rejecting) paths terminates with output values in time $O(n)$, with the condition that $f(x)$ consists of all output values produced along accepting paths.
-Notice that, when $f(x)=\setempty$, there should be no accepting path.
-See \cite{TYL04} for their fundamental properties.
+We expand single-valued functions to multi-valued functions, which produce sets of values.
+We define $\mathrm{1\mbox{-}NLINMV}$ as the class of all {\em multi-valued partial} functions $f$ for which there exists a nondeterministic 1TM $M$, provided that all computation (both accepting and rejecting) paths terminates with certain output values in time $O(n)$, together with the condition that $f(x)$ consists of all output values produced along accepting paths.
+Notice that, when $f(x)=\emptyset$, there should be no accepting path.
+See \cite{TYL04} for their basic properties.

-The original npda model was introduced to recognize languages.
+The original npda model was introduced to recognize ``languages.''
 Let us expand this model to compute (partial) functions.
 For this purpose, we equip an npda with an additional {\em output tape} and its associated tape head.
 Now, our npda has two tapes: a {\em read-only} input tape and a {\em write-only} output tape.
 This new npda acts as a standard npda with a single stack except for moves of an output-tape head.
-In the write-only output tape, its tape head always moves to the right whenever it writes a symbol in its tape cell.
-We also allow each tape head to stay still while it scans a blank symbol but does not write any non-blank symbol.
-Since the head moves only to a new blank cell, it cannot read any symbol that have already written in the output tape.
-Along each computation path, we define an {\em output} as follows.
+In the write-only output tape, its tape head always moves to the right whenever it writes a non-blank symbol in its tape cell.
+Here, we allow the tape head to stay still on a blank symbol as long as it does not write any non-blank symbol.
+Since the head moves only to a new blank cell, it cannot read any meaningful symbol that have already written in the output tape.
+Along each computation path, we define an {\em output} of the npda as follows.
 When the npda enters an accepting state, we treat the string produced on the output tape as an output of the machine.
-On the contrary, when the machine enters an rejecting state, we assume that the machine produces no output along this path.
-Hence, the machine can produce more than one output value or no output value.
-Hence, such an npda in general computes a multi-valued partial function.
-Let $\mathrm{CFLMV}$ denote the collection of all multi-valued partial functions that can be produced by certain npda's.
-Let $\mathrm{CFLSV}$ consist of all single-valued partial functions in $\mathrm{CFLMV}$.
-When all functions $f$ are limited to be total (\ie $f(x)$ is always defined), we use the notation $\mathrm{CFLSV_t}$.
+On the contrary, when the machine enters a rejecting state, we assume that the machine produces no output along this path although there may be non-blank symbols left on the output tape.
+Hence, the machine can produce at least one output value or no output value at all.
+Therefore, such an npda in general computes a multi-valued partial function.
+Let $\mathrm{CFLMV}$ denote the collection of all multi-valued partial functions that can be produced by those npda's.
+Moreover, $\mathrm{CFLSV}$ consists of all {\em single-valued partial} functions in $\mathrm{CFLMV}$.
+When the functions $f$ are limited to be total (\ie $f(x)$ is always defined), we use the notation $\mathrm{CFLSV_t}$.
 Note that, for every language $L$, $L\in\cfl$ iff $\chi_{L}\in\mathrm{CFLSV_t}$.